Results on the regularity of square-free monomial ideals

 A\textit{ hypergraph} $\H$ consists of a set $V=\{x_{1},\dots,x_{n}\}$, called \textit{vertices}; and a collection $\E$ of nonempty subsets of $V$, called \textit{edges}.
 We will use $V(\H)$ and $\E(\H)$ to denote the sets of vertices and edges, respectively, of $\H$.
 A hypergraph is \emph{simple} if there are no nontrivial containments among the edges (i.e., if $E\subseteq E'$ are edges then $E=E'$).
 All hypergraphs discussed in this paper will be simple.
 Simple hypergraphs have been studied under several other names, including ``clutter'' and ``Sperner system''.
 An important family of simple hypergraphs are \emph{$d$-uniform hypergraphs}, in which every edge contains exactly $d$ vertices.

 Let $k$ be a field, and identify the vertices in $V$ with the variables in a polynomial ring $R=k[x_{1},\dots,x_{n}]$.
 The following construction gives a one-to-one correspondence between square-free monomial ideals in $R$ and simple hypergraphs over $V$: \begin{defn} Let $\H=(V,\E)$ be a simple hypergraph.
+For a subset $E\subseteq V$, let $x^{E}$ denote the monomial $\prod_{x_{i}\in E}x_{i}$.
 The \textit{edge ideal} of $\H$ is the square-free monomial ideal

 \end{defn} Certain substructures of a hypergraph will be important to us.
 If $\H$ is a hypergraph with an edge $E$, then $\H\setminus E$ will denote the hypergraph obtained from $\H$ by removing $E$ from the edge set.
 The \emph{induced subhypergraph} of $\H$ on a subset $W$ of the vertex set is the hypergraph over vertex set $W$ with edge set consisting of all edges of $\H$ that are contained in $W$.